 over nonnegative functions $u \in W^{2,2}(0,1)$, with boundary conditions $u(0)=1,u'(0)=\lambda<-3$ and $u(1)=0,u'(1)=0$, is a piecewise $3$-rd order polynomial,

 hence $ u_0 \in C^{2,1}(0,1)$. \end{example}

-\begin{proof} Let $ u_0 $ be the minimizer to the given biharmonic obstacle problem.
+\begin{proof} Let $ u_0 $ be the minimiser to the given biharmonic obstacle problem.
 If $ 0<x_0 <1$, and $ u_0(x_0)>0$, then $\int u_0'' \eta'' = 0$, for all infinitely differentiable functions $\eta$ compactly supported in a small ball centered at $x_0$.
-Hence the minimizer $ u_0$ has a fourth order derivative, $ u_0^{(4)}(x) =0 $ if $ x \in \{ u_0>0 \}$.
+Hence the minimiser $ u_0$ has a fourth order derivative, $ u_0^{(4)}(x) =0 $ if $ x \in \{ u_0>0 \}$.
 Therefore $u_0$ is a piecewise polynomial of degree less than or equal to three.
 Denote by $\gamma \in (0,1]$ the first point where the graph of $u_0$ hits the $x$-axes.
 Our aim is find the explicit value of $\gamma$.
-Then we can also compute the minimizer $ u_0$.
+Then we can also compute the minimiser $ u_0$.

 Observe that $u_0(\gamma)=0$, and $u'_0(\gamma)=0$, since $u'_0$ is an absolutely continuous function in $(0,1)$.
 Taking into account the boundary conditions at the points $0$ and $\gamma$, we can write $u_0(x)= ax^ 3+bx^2+\lambda x+1$ in $(0,\gamma)$, where